MaryEhb/Udacity-article-analysis-app/README.md

 ## How To Run The Application:

-First browse to the folder in the code editor.
+First Add .env file at root containing your api key `API_KEY`

-Then install all the dependencies needed by running in terminal: `npm install`
+Then browse to the folder in the code editor. and install all the dependencies needed by running in terminal: `npm install`

 ### Development Mode: